 I came here to work and I always saw Paris as an ideal meeting place, a gathering point for a special kind of crowd.
 This has always defined Paris for me.
-I have my bearings and my favourite neighbourhood (Strasbourg Saint Denis) but I’m not so sensitive to the city itself, and its beauty, even though that is the main element of the richness of French culture.
+I have my bearings and my favorite neighborhood (Strasbourg Saint Denis) but I’m not so sensitive to the city itself, and its beauty, even though that is the main element of the richness of French culture.
 And even when I have some free time to walk around, it’s impossible for me to tame the city.
 I always feel like I’m just passing by.
 Although I love France, and even Jura, I do not need to belong to a specific place.

 What were your ambitions after your graphic design studies?

 Doing what I like.
 Album covers mainly, and visual identities in fields related to music or the culture of my generation.
-I did not really have a clear idea but it seemed clear to me that these projects would be jeopardised if I stayed in my home town.
+I did not really have a clear idea but it seemed clear to me that these projects would be jeopardized if I stayed in my home town.
 Painting was a sideline.
 As it was illegal, I never really planned to do anything with it.
-It took me quite a while to realise how important it was for me.
+It took me quite a while to realize how important it was for me.

 You became known for your work in the music business, do you still work in this field?